Seirdy/seirdy.one/content/posts/fediverse-blocklists.md

 : [Racism and ableism from admin](https://archive.ph/d7cfQ).
 [Admin sharing a dox](https://archive.ph/LUA10), [transmedical gatekeeping from a cis user](https://web.archive.org/web/20230731041522/https://the.asbestos.cafe/notice/AYCymnXAtifMLgNzJg).

 bae.st
 : [Admin profile page has an "n-word pass"](https://web.archive.org/web/20230730000208/https://bae.st/sjw).
 Runs a host of bots posting lewd artwork, some of which venture into lolicon and Black-fetishism territory (e.g. "NessaBot").
 Runs "glow_in_the_dark_cia_agent", one of the biggest followbots on Fedi.
+Instance rejects deletes.

 banepo.st
 : [Runs a blockbot](https://archive.ph/2c9Js).
 Admin posts [antisemitism, homophobia, and transphobia in one post](https://web.archive.org/web/20230730035807/https://www.banepo.st/notice/AXRzgFfrwY1BRaa9SK), [another with more of the same](https://archive.ph/JxXRv), [all of that with a side of ableism](https://web.archive.org/web/20230730040446/https://www.banepo.st/notice/AXql6rXn1tybo4umiO).